 Jonathan provides practical advice and counsel in a number of areas:

-Insurance litigation: acting for Canadian, U.S., and international insurers in product liability and general liability claims involving personal injury, fire, and other property losses, as well as handling coverage issues under a variety of types of policies.
+- acting for Canadian, U.S., and international insurers in product liability and general liability claims involving personal injury, fire, construction defect and other property losses;

 Environmental: acting for local and international businesses, as well as property and liability insurers, in environmental matters arising out of industrial and commercial practices.